acristofari/fast-atvo/README.txt

-FAST-ATVO is a software for community detection in an undirected graph with non-negative weights.
+FAST-ATVO is a software for community detection in undirected graphs with non-negative weights.

 --------------------------------------------------------------------------